bitmarte/selenium-rfc-client/docs/concurrent-plan.md

 	</plan>

 ### Concurrent executio
-You can use this node in order to execute plans in parallel
+You can use this node in order to execute plans in parallel.
+The default value is false

 	<config>
 		...